-Name Position Company Number of stock options held to purchase shares lan He Director China Gold International Resources Corp.
+Number of stock options held to Name Position Company purchase shares lan He Director China Gold International Resources Corp.
 Ltd. 100,000 Yunfei Chen Director China Gold International Resources Corp.
 Ltd. 100,000 Gregory Hall Director China Gold International Resources Corp.
 Ltd. 100,000 John King Burns Director China Gold International Resources Corp.
-Ltd. 100,000 Xiangdong Jiang Director and Vice President of Production China Gold International Resources Corp.
-Ltd. 0
+Ltd. 100,000

-Other than the holdings disclosed in the table above, none of the directors, chief executive or their associates had any interests or short positions in any shares, underlying shares or debentures of the Company or its associated corporations as at December 31, 2013.
+Other than the holdings disclosed in the table above, none of the directors, chief executive or their associates had any interests or short positions in any shares, underlying shares or debentures of the Company or its associated corporations as at December 31, 2014.